-1.2 Representation and Community Leadership What does this group of activities involve?
+1.2 Representation and Community Leadership

 The Council is elected every three years by those eligible to vote in the district.
 The Council comprises a Mayor (elected at large) and 10 Councillors (representing four Wards).
 The Council is supported at a governance level by the Foxton Community Board and a number of committees.
 The core functions of the Representation and Community Leadership activity are: